 The majority Hindu island of Bali has a plethora of stunning temples.
 From exotic beachside sanctuaries to houses of worship hidden deep in the jungle interior.
 Go temple hopping around the island for a cultural experience, and a way to see Bali in it’s full glory.
 Tirta Empul Temple – with holy water that you can bathe in which is said to clean sins – is an unforgettable experience.

 In fact with a population of over four million people, and huge diversity across the island, Bali is a culture-seekers paradise.
 We recommend watching a Balinese Gamelan show – the traditional music of the Balinese.

 Rice has been cultivated on Bali for generations, and the gorgeous rice paddies that rise up into the clouds across the island are as iconic as they are important.
 Head to Tegalalang to see some of the most beautiful tropical rice terraces on the planet.
 Speak to the friendly locals in the villages about their life and work when there – you won’t regret it.

-Try your hand at spearfishing and learn the incredible meanings behind traditional Maori tattoos.
+Why not try your hand at spearfishing in Bora Bora or learn the incredible meanings behind traditional Maori tattoos.
 On islands like Bora Bora and nearby Tahiti, you will also find dance performances of the ‘Ori Tahiti’, and there are also places to take lessons with locals.